Easiest Business Credit Cards to Get in Canada 2026

 Most Canadian business cards only support CAD transactions, with 2.5–3% foreign transaction fees on USD or other currencies.

-Venn is true international card, including support for CAD, USD, GBP, and EUR.
+Venn is a true international card, including support for CAD, USD, GBP, and EUR.
 This is critical for businesses that invoice or pay vendors internationally, or that have operations across North America and Europe.
+Built-in FX optimization and multi-currency infrastructure reduce cross-border costs and manual reconciliation.

 Understanding Business Credit Card Interest Rates in Canada